olafurg/dotfiles/README.md

   ./makesymlinks.sh
   ```

+To be sure, restart your terminal, run `./makesymlinks.sh` once more and restart again.

 That's it!
-Restart your terminal and you're good to go.
+You should be good to go.

 ## Adding new files to monitor
 If you're adding new dotfiles to include in the package make sure to add them to the list in `makesymlinks.sh`.
 E.g. if you want to include a file called `.settings-file`, located in your home directory: